Pushpendra-1697/TaskManager/README.md

 # TaskManager
 # Overview
-this project combines the powerful drag and drop functionality provided by the React DnD library with a secure authentication system.
+This project combines the powerful drag and drop functionality provided by the React DnD library with a secure authentication system.
 It aims to create an interactive and personalized experience for users while maintaining the necessary security measures to protect sensitive data and ensure appropriate access control.

 # Frontend Verecel Deployed Link :
 https://ascend-nu.vercel.app/